How to avoid interest and save on credit card costs.

 What happens if I am unable to pay the balance before the promotional period ends?

 Any leftover unpaid balance will be charged at the revert rate described in the Product Disclosure Statement.
+This is usually either the standard purchase rate or cash advance rate.
 To avoid any nasty surprises, make sure to read over these before applying.